vidya235252-crypto/credential-scanner/README.md

 * Detected credentials are not checked for validity.
 * Confidence scoring currently uses fixed rules.
 * CI/CD integration is not available yet.
-* The hosted demo uses SQLite on Render's ephemeral filesystem, so accounts and scan history may not persist permanently.

 ## Future Improvements